Reference: Postulate Mechanics

 BEINGNESS

-Beingness is the essence of whole person.
-It is the whole genetic programming that consists of Thetan and Genetic Entity.
-[Life]
+Beingness is the individual essence of a life organism.
+It is the whole genetic evolution that presents itself as a system of body-mind-spirit.

 —C—